 Following the FFLM Board meeting on 03 March 2021, the route to LFFLM (c) for senior doctors, experienced in conducting forensic child sexual abuse (CSA) examinations has been updated.

-This route to the LFFLM is via recognition of prescribed/equivalent experience by accreditation of prior learning and experience in combination with some elements of the LFFLM (c) examination.
+This route to the LFFLM is via recognition of prescribed/equivalent experience by accreditation of prior learning and experience in combination with some components (COVE and Portfolio) of the LFFLM (c) examination.

 Entry requirements include that a candidate: